 Not only does the stock broker need to give you access to the NYSE, but it needs to offer reasonable fees and commissions.

-eToro is our number one pick when it comes to buying Ford shares online.
-In fact, this popular UK broker not only gives you access to the best stocks from the UK and US markets but 14 additional exchanges.
+eToro is a popular pick when it comes to buying Ford shares online.
+In fact, this UK broker not only gives you access to stocks from the UK and US markets but 14 additional exchanges.
 This includes everything from Germany and France to Hong Kong and Sweden.

 Like all of its 2,400+ stocks, eToro allows you to buy Ford shares online in the UK without needing to pay any dealing fees.
 The provider does not charge any ongoing platform fees either and the spread on Ford shares average 0.20%.

-This allows you to make a purchase without getting hammered by international FX fees.
-What we also like is that eToro allows you to invest just $50 into Ford.
+This allows you to make a purchase without getting hammered by international FX fees. eToro also allows you to invest just $10 into Ford.
 If you are planning to build a portfolio that consists of other assets. eToro also allows you to buy ETFs and cryptocurrencies.
-Again, this is commission-free.

 In terms of the process requires to buy Ford shares on eToro, opening an account takes less than 10 minutes.
 You can instantly fund your account with a debit/credit card or e-wallet, meaning that you can buy Ford shares without delay.
-Finally, not only is eToro covered by the FSCS, but it is also authorized and regulated by the FCA.
+Finally, not only is eToro covered by the FSCS but it is also authorised and regulated by the FCA.

 This means that you pay the fee when you buy the shares and again when you sell them.
 Additionally, you will need to pay a 0.25% annual maintenance fee on the total value of your portfolio.
 If you decide to trade Ford shares via CFDs, Fineco Bank allows you to do this on a commission-free basis.

-As we discussed in our eToro review, trading Ford CFDs at Fineco not only allows you to apply leverage, but short-sell the stocks, too.
-Fineco Bank, although not commission-free on traditional shares, does stand out for the sheer size of its asset library.
+As we discussed earlier, trading Ford CFDs not only allows you to apply leverage but short-sell the stocks, too.
+Fineco Bank, although not commission-free on traditional shares, does have a large asset library.
 For example, it offers tens of thousands of stocks and ETFs across dozens of UK and international exchanges.

 You are only required to meet a £100 deposit at this platform – which comes with transaction fees.
-The main drawback is that you need to wait 1-2 working days for the funds to arrive, as the option deposit method is a bank account transfer.
+However, you do need to wait 1-2 working days for the funds to arrive, as the only deposit method is a bank account transfer.
 Nevertheless, Fineco Bank is regulated by the FCA, and by choosing this broker – you’ll be covered by the FSCS.